giantswarm/docs/src/content/getting-started/kubectl-gs/index.md

 ➜  kubectl gs get cluster rfjh2  --namespace org-giantswarm-hiring -o yaml
 ```

-## Step 4: A look at the workload clusters
+## Step 4: A look at the Workload Clusters

 In Happa, by clicking on the cluster's name, you can see its details.
-The string on the top-left (in our case, gh3o2) is the workload cluster's name.
+The string on the top-left (in our case, gh3o2) is the Workload Cluster's name.

 In case the WC has no node pools attached to it, you can easily add one node pool by clicking on the "Add node pool" button.